About

 Frontex border guards support EU and Schengen countries in tasks such as:

-• border control at land, sea and air borders
+• border control at land, sea, and air borders

-• border surveillance
+• comprehensive border surveillance

 • search and rescue activities